line/line-bot-sdk-java/README.md

 - `line-bot-cli` is no longer supported.
 - `line-bot-spring-boot` was splitted.
     - Splitted to following modules.
-        - `line-bot-spring-boot-client` is a client bean configuraion module.
+        - `line-bot-spring-boot-client` is a client bean configuration module.
             - If you want to write spring-boot API client,
         - `line-bot-spring-boot-handler` is a handler configuration.
             - You don't need to depend this explicitly.